Xasmedy/BetterCommands/README.md

 - [JDK 15](https://adoptopenjdk.net/)
 - [Mindustry 123v](https://anuke.itch.io/mindustry)

-_If you want to be able use our plugin, you need to give credits to mindustry.ddns.net in your server, else you are a bad person and I will stop release public updates._
+_If you want to be able use our plugin, you need to give credits to mindustry.ddns.net in your server._